buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {:.mb-0}
 - In praise of the Sutras, preserved after the Buddha's death.

+{% include content_blurb.html category="av" slug="early-buddhist-oral-tradition_analayo" %}
+- How were these texts preserved?
+How reliable are they, and how should we think about the study of Buddhist history?

 [CBT] M.36, M.38
 {:.mb-0}
 - On the practice of giving to the Sangha in order to transfer merit to one’s deceased relatives: a practice that became common in the years after the Buddha.